Teacherhorizons/api/openapi/info-description.md

 #### Versioning process

 1. change the spec so it describes what we want things to change to (no need to keep the spec for the 'old' version)
 2. if spec implies a significant breaking change, create parallel code in backend which requires version=2
 3. release backend
 4. update front-end to use version=2
 5. once nothing's using the 'old' version, delete the related backend code and gradually remove version=2 from everywhere

 - This is to keep it simple.
 Will tweak if it isn't simple in a particular case.
-- This way 'version' is only a *temporary state*, and exists only to support separate backend and front-end releases
+- This way 'version' is only a _temporary state_, and exists only to support separate backend and front-end releases
 - Add deprecation marking into the process if we ever need into
 - Useful link: https://apisyouwonthate.com/blog/api-versioning-has-no-right-way

 ## Approach to error handling

 TODO

 ## Approach to different user types

 See the 'Pet' example.

+## Guidelines

+- Simple models give the ... properties of the entity
+- Properties labelled with 'Main' will always be included and will be required if they're required in the simple model
+- Json-API models give all the possible properties which can be used in related API calls
+- All properties of the simple model will be in the related database a-view (e.g. aTeachers)
+- All properties of the Json-API model will be in the related database b-view (e.g. bTeachers)
+- All properties of the simple model will be in the related database a-view (e.g. aTeachers)